SELECT FROM

 The first, most basic operation is to get all data from a table.

-We can do this with the SELECT
+We can do this with the SELECT and FROM clauses.

-Let's go back to the hypothetical dating app, "Teender", that stores its users in a table named daters
+Let's go back to the hypothetical dating app, "Teender", that stores its users in a table named daters.

-We can get all the data from daters
+We can get all the data from daters like so:

 SELECT *